playdate-go/pdgo/README.md

 ---

 ## Overview

-**PdGo** is a new development environment that allows you to create games for the [Playdate](https://play.date/) handheld gaming device using the Go programming language - for the first time ever!
-Supports macOS, Linux, Windows platforms.

 Hi, my name is Roman Bielyi, and I'm developing PdGo in my spare time as a personal initiative.
 This project is an independent effort and is neither endorsed by nor affiliated with [Panic Inc](https://panic.com/).